PROPOSITION S

 Modernization of the athletic fields and facilities serving PHS and the new middle school

-The funds provided by a bond issue would be invested across all of our campuses to ensure our students have learning environments conducive to 21st century education with the tools they need for success.
+Guided by community feedback, district officials have prioritized facility needs for every school.
+The funds provided by a bond issue will be invested across all of our campuses to ensure our students have learning environments conducive to 21st century education with the tools they need for success.
 Our proposal would leverage bond funds to:

 -